How to Care for Formica Cinerea

 Food

-Proteins are the building blocks of every animal body, and are essential for the development of the ants.
+Proteins are the building blocks of every animal body and are essential for the development of the ants.
 The queen needs protein for the production of the eggs, which will grow into larvae and then into pupae.

-During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete the various stage changes.
-Once the body of the ant is fully formed, the need for protein fades out, and the need for sugar takes its place.
+During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete the various stages of development.
+Once the body of the ant is fully formed, the need for protein diminishes, and the need for sugar takes its place.

-With these fantastic colorful little bottles you can give your ants a very high-quality source of sugar, fueling their all-day-long working routine!
-With the sugar snaps you can be sure about one thing: your ants are going to love them!
+With these fantastic colorful little bottles, you can give your ants a very high-quality source of sugar, fueling their all-day-long working routine!
+With the sugar snaps, you can be sure of one thing: your ants are going to love them!

-If you’re watching this video, there’s a high chance you’re just starting out, and you just caught or bought your first Formica cinerea queen ant.
-If that’s the case, you don’t have to worry too much about feeding at this stage.
+If you’re watching this video, there’s a high chance you're just starting out, and you just caught or bought your first Formica cinerea queen ant.
+If that’s the case, you don’t need to worry too much about feeding at this stage.

-That’s because Formica cinerea is a fully claustral species, which means that the queen won’t need to eat for at least a month, until she has her first workers.
+That’s because Formica cinerea is a fully claustral species, which means that the queen won’t need to eat for at least a month until she has her first workers.

 Hibernation

 Like most European ant species, Formica cinerea needs hibernation.
 They hibernate through the winter, from around late October to early March.
-They need at least a couple of months of diapause, a biological phase in which the queen doesn’t lay eggs.
+They require at least a couple of months of diapause, a biological phase in which the queen doesn’t lay eggs.

-If you haven’t any available refrigerator you can put the colony in the basement or in the garage, where the temperature is not too low and not too high.
+If you don’t have a refrigerator available, you can place the colony in the basement or garage, where the temperature is not too low and not too high.

 If you're a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
 Here I explain in detail every aspect of this complex process called hibernation!
 What it is, why ants hibernate, and what are the most effective ways to hibernate your beloved ants!